dschuurman/pi-home/README.md

 The configuration file includes email settings as well as the thresholds at which e-mail alerts should be triggered.
 It also includes settings for the MQTT and Web ports as well as the name and location of a log file.
-By default, a log file named `home-sense.log` will be written in the same folder where the program resides.
+By default, a log file named `pi-home.log` will be written in the same folder where the program resides.

 ## Launching the program
 The program can be launched from the command-line in the installation folder as follows:
 ```
-python3 home-sense.py
+python3 pi-home.py
 ```
-If the `home-sense` program is launched at boot time, it should be started only *after* the network is up and running.
+If the `pi-home` program is launched at boot time, it should be started only *after* the network is up and running.
 One way to ensure this is to launch the program as a systemd service which is configured to wait for the network to come online
 ([see the example of of using systemd with Zigbee2MQTT](https://www.zigbee2mqtt.io/guide/installation/01_linux.html#optional-running-as-a-daemon-with-systemctl)).